testsigmahq/testsigma-docs/src/pages/docs/getting-started/setup/testsigma-cloud.md

 ---
-title: "Using Testsigma Cloud "
+title: "Deploy to Testsigma Cloud "
 metadesc: "How to create and run your first tests on Testsigma Cloud"
 order: 1.31
-page_id: "Using Testsigma Cloud "
+page_id: "Deploy to Testsigma Cloud "
 warning: false
 contextual_links:
 - type: section